-Snooping in a relationship has never been easier.
-You don’t need to follow your partner, quiz their friends or coworkers to double-check if their story checks out or hire a private detective to do the dirty work for you.
+With the prolific use of smartphones, snooping in a relationship has never been easier.
+You don’t need to follow your partner, quiz their friends or coworkers to double-check if their story checks out or even hire a private detective to do the dirty work for you.
 All you need is your significant other’s phone in your hand.
-A few taps can reveal everything that there is to know about a person – their interactions, social media activity, check-ins, and even financial transactions.
-Just because it’s easy, does it mean it’s acceptable?
-Checking a partner’s phone surreptitiously points to grave underlying issues in the relationship and qualifies as a violation of trust.
-There are more than one reasons why you should try to snap out of it.
+A few taps can reveal everything that there is to know about a person.
+Their interactions, social media activity, hotel and restaurant check-ins and even financial transactions.
+Just because it’s easy, doesn’t mean it’s acceptable?
+Checking partner’s phone surreptitiously points to grave underlying issues in the relationship and qualifies as a violation of trust.
+Did you know there’s even a psychology behind snooping?
+This is pretty serious stuff.
+So if you are the type of person who constantly monitors your partner’s phone and finds ways to check your partner’s texts, we have compiled 8 reasons why checking partner’s phone is never a good idea.

 Checking Partner’s Phone Is Common Tendency

 Should couples have access to each other’s phones?
 Maybe, if both partners are comfortable with the idea of sharing passwords and letting each other handle their personal devices and accounts without feeling as if their privacy has been violated.
-But snooping around without your partner’s knowledge or demanding that they share their phone details with you even when they’re not comfortable doing so is just not done.
+But checking partner’s phone and snooping around without their knowledge or demanding that they share their phone details with you even when they’re not comfortable doing so is wrong and you could end up losing your partner.

 Related Reading: How To Deal With A Lying Husband?